autarch/houseabsolute.com/content/resume/index.md

 ## Presentations {#speaking}

-I have presented at numerous conferences, including the O'Reilly Open Source Convention (OSCON), ApacheCon, and The Perl Conference (TPC) / Yet Another Perl Conference (YAPC) in North America, Europe, and Japan.
+I have presented at numerous conferences, including the O'Reilly Open Source Convention (OSCON), ApacheCon, and The Perl Conference (TPC) / Yet Another Perl Conference (YAPC) in North America, Europe, Japan, and Taiwan.
 These presentations have ranged from 5 minute lightning talks to all day intensive classes featuring extensive coding exercises as part of the class.

 See [my list of slides][30] and [class descriptions][31] for more details.

 ## FOSS Software {#foss}

 Besides contributing patches to hundreds of projects and libraries, I have created and/or maintained a number of FOSS projects.
-I'm a very prolific [CPAN][2] module author.
-A couple highlights:

-### Go and Rust {.resume-sub-heading}
+Here are a few highlights:

-The [detest](https://pkg.go.dev/github.com/houseabsolute/detest) package is a a test assertion library for Go.
-I also wrote [catalauncher](https://github.com/houseabsolute/catalauncher), a CLI for launching the open source game Cataclysm: Dark Days Ahead, in a Docker container.
+* [detest](https://pkg.go.dev/github.com/houseabsolute/detest) is a test assertion library for **Go**.
+* [omegasort](https://github.com/houseabsolute/omegasort) is a CLI tool for sorting text files written in **Go**.

-I wrote a meta-linting code quality tool (a tool to run many linters and prettifiers) called [precious](https://github.com/houseabsolute/precious) in Rust.
+* [precious](https://github.com/houseabsolute/precious) is a meta-linting code quality tool (a tool to run many linters and prettifiers) in **Rust**.

-### Moose {.resume-sub-heading}

-I became part of the [Moose][32] core development team starting in 2008, and have contributed a lot of code to this project.
-I have also written a number of [Moose extensions][2].

-### The Perl DateTime Project {.resume-sub-heading}

-This is a project I began, and still lead, which has developed a comprehensive suite of inter-operating Perl modules for dealing with dates and times.
-Modules in the DateTime suite are under the [DateTime][33] namespace on CPAN.
+* I kicked off the **Perl DateTime Project** in the early 2000s, which developed a comprehensive suite of inter-operating Perl modules for dealing with dates and times.
+Distributions in the DateTime suite are under the [DateTime][33] namespace on CPAN

+See my [houseabsolute GitHub organization](https://github.com/houseabsolute?type=source) for the vast majority of my projects.

 ## Other Skills

 It's hard to jam everything I've ever done into a list of jobs and projects.
 Here's a list of other things I'd be happy to talk about in interviews:

 * SQL, PL/pgSQL, and Postgres extensions.
 * Date and time standards.
 * Database schema design.
 * Server daemons including Apache, nginx, Postfix, etc. I'm not much of a sysadmin, but I've set many of these things up on my personal servers and development machines.
 * HTML, CSS (including Less & Sass), Bootstrap, JavaScript, and React.
 * OO design.
 * I18N and L10N.
 * Email parsing and generation.

 ## Education